kadmap/openproject/docs/development/auto-auth/readme.md

 1. Enable self-registration in Administration → Authentication → Self-registration
 2. Ensure the user has proper permissions for the registration process
+3. Configure the Kadmap API URL in your environment or Docker configuration

 ---

 **Note**: Always follow best security practices when implementing automatic registration and authentication systems.